 Just like for the Ghibli Museum in Tokyo, getting tickets for Ghibli Park Nagoya is very difficult.
 It is currently only possible to buy tickets if you are a resident of Japan and even then, you have to participate in a lottery where many will be disappointed.
 At this moment, the focus is on Japan residents and giving them the opportunity to visit before international tourists come back in large numbers.
 The park has many more would-be visitors than spaces it has every day, so even locals have to wait their turn.

 Is there nothing you can do to still get your hands on these coveted tickets?
 The good news is that there is one backdoor; some travel agencies in Japan have contracts with the Ghibli Park and can get a limited amount of tickets for tourists who travel through them.
-Japan City Tour is able to arrange tickets for tour participants of the fun Cherry Blossoms and Amusement Park Tour Package!
+Japan City Tour is able to arrange tickets for tour participants of the fun!

 What’s in the Ghibli Park Nagoya?